Alphawanja/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that takes a list of words as input and prints only words that appear exactly once display lines containing the pattern "root" from the file /etc/passwd display the number of lines that contain pattern "bin" in the file /etc/passwd
+script that takes a list of words as input and prints only words that appear exactly once display lines containing the pattern "root" from the file /etc/passwd display the number of lines that contain pattern "bin" in the file /etc/passwd display lines containg the pattern "root" and 3 lines after them in the file /etc/passwd